king-sawyer/climbing-project/API/readme.md

 # API

-*** This currently doesn't do much but wanted to get the base in.
-More features incoming including actually adding a database.
-For the next step, I'm following this [tutorial](https://dev.to/francescoxx/build-a-crud-rest-api-in-javascript-using-nodejs-express-postgres-docker-jkb) while also adhering to some slightly more strict standards and maintaining a flavor that will allow things like tsoa to work. ***

 This will serve as the backend for our climb set tracking app.

 ## Developer Tools (this will evolve over time)